-how to find your product's sweet spot with rapid sensory profiling
+how to find your product's sweet spot with rapid sensory research

 by: Andrew Turner

 PLAY's sensory specialist, Andrew Turner, discusses how rapid sensory profiling can take your product to the next level by asking your consumers some simple questions.

 In today’s market, businesses need to know their consumers better than ever, create meaningful connections, be able to make more with less and have a quick product development turnaround to keep up with fast-changing consumer tastes.

 Phew.
 Just a few things to nail.
 No big deal.

 But none of these matter if your product doesn’t make it into shopping baskets more than once.
 Rapid sensory profiling is a simple way of understanding which elements of your profile are hitting the mark and which you need to rethink.
 Too strong?
 Not salty enough?
 Too sweet?
 Your consumers will tell you – after all, they’re known to be quite an honest bunch.

 When you think of a product that has quickly gone from a trend into something tangible, chances are they’re a fast-moving business or a start-up.

 “Slow, steady and trustworthy” used to win the race but now “small, quick and nimble” is leading the pack.
 Traditionally, big brands have been built on long-standing heritage, family associations and trust (such that ‘taste’ was OK to be ‘OK’) but today’s consumer is demanding something more: they want choice, quality, integrity and even authenticity.